belli29/furnitart/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- the shipping logic should be more complex providing different rates that adapt to different countries and sizes of the items shipped
+- the shipping logic should be more complex providing different rates that adapt to different countries and sizes of the items shipped.
+The product model already has weight and sizes field.
+Those along with delivery destination should be used to implement automatic delivery calculation.
 - customer should be able to add the payment code directly in the app
-- the app should have the otpion to change laguage in order to result more customer friendly
+- the app should have the option to change laguage in order to result more customer friendly
 - the bag should be emptied after a certain time of user inactivity
-- login possible also with Facebook
+- rRegistration should be possible also with Facebook

 ## Technologies Used